Skip to Content

 Consumer Configuration

-• Consumers have an AckWait timeout (default: 30 seconds) - if a message is not acknowledged within this time, NATS will redeliver it
+• Consumers have an AckWait timeout (default: 30 seconds) – if a message is not acknowledged within this time, NATS will redeliver it.

-Stage 3: Deduplication (Optional)
+Stage 3: Transformations (Optional)

 If deduplication is enabled, the Deduplication Service processes messages before they reach the sink.